DaVinci Resolve Studio Rises: Part 2

 - Lens Distortion Correction

-- (3) Studio-only ResolveFX filters: One of which I covered in my earlier Insight of my Resolve 12.5 Little Gems
+- (3) Studio-only ResolveFX filters: One of which I covered in the earlier Insight of my Resolve 12.5 Little Gems

 - An interesting change to how OpenFX plug-ins work and why we might see new Studio-only 3rd party OpenFX plug-ins